FAQS

 Do you work with contractors?

 We do not hire contractors directly, but we collaborate closely with your selected team to ensure design intent is carried through.
-In Full-Service projects, we coordinate with contractors throughout execution to support design decisions, review details, and maintain alignment with the overall vision.
+In the Design Execution (Phase 3), we coordinate with contractors throughout execution to support design decisions, review details, and maintain alignment with the overall vision.

 Do I need to know my style before we start?